davsar89/TGF-Simulation-Library/README.md

 * Output energies are between 50 keV and 40 MeV.
 * Possibilities:
   * Available altitudes are 9, 11, 13, 15, 17 and 19 km.
-  * Available beaming angles are sigma of 5, 15 and 30 degrees.
+  * Available beaming angles are sigma of 5, 10, 15, 22, 30 and 40 degrees.
   * Available radial distances are between 0 and 600 km.
 The radial distance is defined as the arclength distance (at sea level) between the TGF and the satellite (detector) positions.
   * the satellite detecting the TGF is assumed at 400 km altitude (other altitude can be deduced by projection)
 * The data was generated using the Geant4 (Monte-Carlo) based code available here: https://github.com/DavidSarria89/TGF-Propagation-Geant4-MT/

+* Example plots:

 ![Time_energy_matrix_example](./PLOTS/matrix_9_30_503.png)